Medication

 Psychology Today article on serotonin

-(b) Numbness Effect
+(c) Numbness Effect

 But this reduced anxiety comes at a cost — the same numbness that dulls fear and worry can also lessen positive emotions, making everyday experiences such as eating food less enjoyable.